kevinclark/snake3/README.md

     ~/projects/snake3$ ./run
     Server started.

-Open `snake.html` in Chrome; you should see just a single "H" in the middle of the screen.
+Open `snake.html` in Chrome; you should see just the message "HELLO!" in the middle of the screen.
 This is your snake!

 Finally, open `snake.py` in your editor; this is where we'll write